toni123321/Skatrixx/README.md

 > https://i451508.hera.fhict.nl/

 ## Video of hardware system communicating with the PWA app through the backend server
-- You can see it in the folder _VideoDemo-phase1-Hardware system/_ of the repository
+- You can see it in our YouTube channel.
+[Link here](https://youtu.be/Ymbr5G8lzB0)

 **You want to see some of our work.
 You can view our prototype in Figma, our documentation or our code in the repository.